TheJacksonLaboratory/diachromatic/docs/setup.rst

 To test whether the build process was successful, enter the following command: ::

     $ java -jar target/Diachromatic.jar

-You should see a help message in the shell.

 Preparation for bowtie2